FASTING with a MEDICAL CONDITION

 EREV (EVE OF) THE FAST

-In order to help avoid dehydration (which is often one of the primary reasons for headaches, nausea etc… when fasting), it is recommended to drink at least 8-10 glasses of water throughout the day before The fast.
+In order to help avoid dehydration (which is often one of the primary reasons for headaches, nausea etc… when fasting),

 It is a Mitzvah (righteous act according to Torah law) to eat on this day.
 In order to avoid overeating on carbs, having sugar free gum, and/or an occasional sugar free candy (remember that they are not carb free, so keep an eye on how many you have) in addition to your regular eating, can help you fulfill the Mitzvah.

 For the last two meals eaten prior to the beginning of the fast, eat and cover with medication as you normally would.
 These two meals are usually in close proximity of each other.
 When testing before the second meal if BGs are elevated remember the unused insulin rules.
 There still may be insulin in the system from the previous dose.
 The same applies when testing right before the beginning of the fast.
 A chart of insulin activities follows.).
 Be careful about piggy backing insulin.
 This is often a cause for low BGs later on.
 For those that do not cover meals with short acting insulin, remember to explain to your doctor that there are 2 meals where more than the normal amount of carbohydrates may be eaten.
 Remember overeating calls for additional insulin.
 Extra insulin tends to be more difficult to control and less predictable.
 It can, also, make you hungry.